Bohuslav Martinů: 1890–1923: Polička and Prague

-1923–40: Paris
+1923–1940: Paris

 Martinů finally departed for Paris in 1923, having received a small scholarship from the Czechoslovak Ministry of Education.
 He sought out Albert Roussel, whose individualistic style he respected, and began a series of informal lessons with him.
 Roussel would teach Martinů until his death in 1937 by helping him focus and bring order to his compositions, rather than instructing him in a specific style.
 During his first years in Paris, Martinů incorporated many of the trends at the time, including jazz, neoclassicism, and surrealism.
 He was particularly attracted to Stravinsky, whose novel, angular, propulsive rhythms and sonorities reflected the industrial revolution, sports events and motorised transportation.
 Ballets were his favorite medium for experimentation, including The Revolt (1925), The Butterfly That Stamped (1926), Le raid merveilleux (1927), La revue de cuisine (1927), and Les larmes du couteau (1928).
 Martinů found friends in the Czechoslovak artistic community in Paris and would always retain close ties to his homeland, frequently returning during the summer.
 He continued to look to his Bohemian and Moravian roots for musical ideas.
 His best-known work from this time is the ballet Špalíček (1932–33), which incorporates Czech folk tunes and nursery rhymes.

-The prime leader of new symphonic music in Paris at this time was Serge Koussevitzsky, who presented the biannual Concerts Koussevitzsky (1921–29).
+The prime leader of new symphonic music in Paris at this time was Serge Koussevitzky, who presented the biannual Concerts Koussevitzsky (1921–29).
 He became the conductor of the Boston Symphony Orchestra in 1924, but still returned to Paris each summer to conduct his Concerts.
 In 1927, Martinů happened to see him at a café, introduced himself, and gave him the score of a symphonic triptych, La bagarre, that was inspired by Charles Lindbergh's recent landing.
 The maestro was impressed, and scheduled its premiere with the Boston Symphony in November 1927.